 Stress – what every teacher feels in December.
 Reducing holiday stress for teachers is a very important topic, but is often overlooked in the busyness of the season.
 Teachers everywhere look forward to their holiday break in December.
 Spending the Christmas season with friends and family helps get us through the snowy cold days of November and December.
 The weeks leading up to the holiday break can be very stressful if you don’t plan ahead.
-Read below for our top tips for reducing stress before, during and after the holiday break.
+Read below for our top tips for reducing stress before, during, and after the holiday break.

 Reducing Holiday Stress For Teachers Before The Holiday Break

 - At the beginning of December, strategically plan out all your lessons and marking load to ensure that you’re not bringing home a giant pile of marking.
-Check out this pre-made Middle School Christmas Activities bundle for ready-made print and go lessons.
+Check out this pre-made Middle School Christmas Activities bundle for ready-made print-and-go lessons.

-- Make sure you prep lessons ahead of time for the at least the first and second week back.
+- Make sure you prep lessons ahead of time for at least the first and second week back.
 It is better to stay late one night and get everything ready than to be in a rush after the holidays.

 - Always save your best and most engaging lessons for the week before break.

 - Accept that students will leave early before the break or arrive late after the break.
 Your teaching will need to adjust to this change.

 - Have fun with your students!
 Use our Christmas Writing Prompts activity and enjoy reading out loud what funny stories emerge in your classroom.